Nova Scotia Veterinarian

 Say hello to our team of leading Veterinarians, Vet Technicians and Vet Support staff

-Our Dartmouth Vet Clinic Team
+Our Dartmouth Veterinary Hospital Team

 • A smiling man in a dark gray veterinary uniform with 'Tartan Tails Veterinary Hospital' embroidered on it, standing against a plain white background.